 I left Ronnie Keith’s butcher shop crestfallen.
 I wasn’t stressed by being rejected by Karen, moreover that Ronnie had run out of pork chops meaning a return to the family home with nothing for supper.

 The second time I bumped into the girl who’d later become my spouse was a few months later, in the bar of The Beaconsfield pub on Low Fell, Gateshead.
 Standing next to the jukebox with some mates in the packed tavern, I caught sight of her chewing the fat with a group of her friends…… I always asked Ronnie to cut the fat off my pork chops, but this young lass obviously didn’t have a problem with it.

 It was New Year’s Eve 1982, I was with a hundred or so revellers awaiting the dawning of 1983.
 My mates and I were residing in the more upmarket of the two rooms of the smallish pub on Beaconsfield Road.

 By upmarket I mean it refused entry to anyone whose tattoos had spelling mistakes, which seemed a reasonable enough edict.
-However, if you wanted to rendezvous in the lounge of The Beak (as it was affectionately known), you had to ensure no one in the group had used the dyslexic tattooist on Kells Lane.
+However, if you wanted to rendezvous in the lounge of The Beak (as it was affectionately known), you had to ensure no one in the group had used the dyslexic tattooist Frankie Whim, who plied his trade on Kells Lane.

-So through the very nature that Karen was in the lounge of The Beak, apart from having a twin sister and a dislike of a foxtrot in Ronnie Keith’s butchers, one of the first things I learnt about her was she didn’t possess any grammatically incorrect body art.
+So through the very nature that Karen was in the lounge of The Beak, apart from having a twin sister and a dislike of foxtroting in Ronnie Keith’s butchers, one of the first things I learnt about her was she didn’t possess any grammatically incorrect body art.

 As Karen’s group included a good friend of mine (Gary Hannah), once they’d finished chewing the fat, he brought them over to speak to my mates and I next to the jukebox.